weiks/poq-docs/docs/oauth-api.md

 - `email`: Same as `identity`, with the additional field `{ email }`.
 - `wallet`: Allows for querying info about a user's wallet.
 - `transactions`: Allows making transactions in behalf of the user.
-- `events`: Allows querying a user's participant status in events.

 ### 2 - `PocketfulOfQuarters` redirects the users back to your app